Wheel2Motor/voxelizer/README.md

 > This module only support triangle faces, polygons are not supported.
 > # Compile
 >> ## Windows
->>> In Mingw environments, use make command to generate a dll and a exe file used for test.
+>>> In Mingw environments, use make command to generate a dll and an executable used for test.
 Dll can be used in python, follow example.py.
 >>> If your working environment is Visual Studio, add voxelizer.c and voxlizer.h into your project and compile, as for how to use, it's up to you.
 >> ## Unix-Like
->>> You might need to substitute voxelizer.dll pattern with voxelizer.so, then use make command.
+>>> Just use make command to generate a **so** file and an executable used for test. so can be used in python, follow example.py.
 >>> As for substituting voxelizer.exe with voxelizer, it's up to you.
 > # Reference
 > [STL Mesh Voxelize](https://zhuanlan.zhihu.com/p/410306876)